-A project or facility is considered located in or placed in service within an energy community if it meets either the "Nameplate Capacity Test" or the "Footprint Test."
-A project or facility that has a nameplate capacity is considered located in or placed in service within an energy community if 50% or more of its nameplate capacity in MW (consisting of energy-generating units) is in an energy community.
+A project or facility is considered located in or placed in service within an energy community if it meets either the nameplate capacity test or the footprint test.
+A project or facility that has a nameplate capacity is considered located in or placed in service within an energy community if 50% or more of its nameplate capacity in megawatts - consisting of energy-generating units - is in an energy community.

-Notice 2023-29 provided that if a facility or project with offshore energy generation units has nameplate capacity but none of the applicable energy-generating units are in a census tract, Metropolitan Statistical Area (MSA), or non-Metropolitan Statistical Area (non-MSA), then the Nameplate Capacity Test for such facility or project is applied by attributing all the nameplate capacity of such facility or project to the land-based power conditioning equipment that conditions energy generated by the facility or project for transmission, distribution, or use and that is closest to the point of interconnection.
-Notice 2024-30 expands the rule to provide that, in that scenario, the Nameplate Capacity Test for such facility or project is applied by attributing all the nameplate capacity of such facility or project to:
+Notice 2023-29 provided that if a facility or project with offshore energy generation units has nameplate capacity but none of the applicable energy-generating units are in a census tract; a metropolitan statistical area, or MSA; or a nonmetropolitan statistical area, or non-MSA, then the nameplate capacity test for such facility or project is applied by attributing all the nameplate capacity of such facility or project to the land-based power conditioning equipment that conditions energy generated by the facility or project for transmission, distribution or use, and that is closest to the point of interconnection.